zookzook/elixir-mongodb-driver/README.md

 ## Timeout

-The `:timeout` option is only used to specify the timeout for receiving data on the tcp layer.
+The `:timeout` option sets the maximum time that the caller is allowed to hold the connection’s state (to send and to receive data).
 The default value is 15 seconds.
-The connection pool defines separate timeout values.
+The connection pool defines additional timeout values.
 You can use the `:timeout` as a global option to override the default value:

 ```elixir